csev/dj4e/assn/mdn-tutorial/paw_models.md

     python3 manage.py makemigrations
     python3 manage.py migrate

-If you are using `git`, you can see what files have been modified / created:

-    git status

-The git output would be as follows:

-    modified:   catalog/models.py
-    Untracked files:
-        catalog/migrations/0001_initial.py

-The `git` command won't show the `db.sqlite3` file has changed because we have told `git` not to track the database file in the `.gitignore` file

 Lets take a quick look at the contents of the `db.sqlite3` file in your bash shell:

     $ sqlite3 db.sqlite3